 What a mess!
-For the first six months you could dress your baby in the cutest outfit and, besides the occasional poo explosion, you could expect her to stay gorgeous all day.
-These days, there is pureed pumpkin on all her clothes (and most of yours!) and every time you pick her off the floor you have to dust them off!
+For the first six months you could dress your baby in the cutest outfit and, besides the occasional poo explosion, you could expect them to stay gorgeous all day.
+These days, there is banana stains on all their clothes (and most of yours!) and every time you pick your baby up you have to dust them off!

 How is baby going?

-It is important to keep your baby safe (away from spoiling food and choking hazards) but it doesn’t matter if your baby gets a bit dirty.
+It is important to keep your baby safe (away from spoiling food and choking hazards) but it doesn’t really matter if your baby gets a bit dirty.
 Of course, keep your floors clean but don’t go overboard.
 Eating a bit of dirt is unlikely to hurt your baby but licking household cleaners certainly will.
 For now, you may just have to keep all the good clothes for special occasions …

 How are you going?

-2 things to do when your baby is 7 months old
+3 things to do when your baby is 7 months old

 Please note: All babies are different, these are generic guides and aren’t a substitute for professional medical advice.
 If you have any concerns, don’t hesitate to contact your health care provider.